magento/devdocs/src/guides/v2.4/graphql/mutations/delete-requisition-list-items.md

 ## Input attributes

-The `removeRequisitionListItems` mutation requires the following input.
+The `deleteRequisitionListItems` mutation requires the following input.

 Attribute |  Data Type | Description
 --- | --- | ---
-items | [ID!]! | An array of items IDs corresponding to products to be removed from the requisition list. uid| ID! | The unique ID of the requisition list to change.
+`requisitionListItemUids`| [ID!]! | An array of UIDs representing products to be removed from the requisition list.
+`requisitionListUid`| ID! | The unique ID of the requisition list.

 ## Output attributes

-The `removeRequisitionListItems` object returns the uid of the requisition list as well as the input attributes.
+The `deleteRequisitionListItems` object returns the uid of the requisition list as well as the input attributes.

 Attribute |  Data Type | Description
 --- | --- | ---
-items_count | Int! | The number of products in the requisition list. uid | ID! | The unique ID of the modified requisition list.
+`requisition_list` | RequisitionList | The requisition list after removing items.

 ## Related topics